US and allies bar Russian Central Bank from accessing reserves worldwide - NewsBreak

 "Today's announcement that prohibit transactions with the Central Bank of Russia in the National Wealth Fund will significantly hinder their ability to do that, and inhibit their access to hundreds of billions of dollars in assets from our actions alone, they will not be able to access assets that are either in United States are in U.S. dollars," officials told reporters.

-"This fund and its leadership are symbols of deep seated rushing corruption and influence peddling globally … and it's known to be intimately connected to kleptocracy at the highest levels of the Russian government," an official added.
+"This fund and its leadership are symbols of deep-seated Russian corruption and influence-peddling globally … and it's known to be intimately connected to kleptocracy at the highest levels of the Russian government," an official added.

 "Our strategy -- to put it simply -- is to make sure that the Russian economy goes backwards, as long as President Putin decides to go forward with his invasion of Ukraine," a senior administration official said.